 HYBRID FIELD EDUCATION – CLINICAL PASTORAL EDUCATION PROGRAM

 In the fall of 2014, Union launched a hybrid Field Education – Clinical Pastoral Education (FE-CPE) program in collaboration with the Jewish Theological Seminary’s Center for Pastoral Education.
-We will be offering this program again for the 2016-17 academic year.
+We will be offering this program again in the upcoming academic year.
 Eight students who will enroll in Field Education will be selected to do the FE-CPE program.
 At the successful completion of the program, they will receive both 6 Field education credits and one unit of CPE.
 Students in the FE-CPE program will do their clinical hours in their field sites.
 This program will broaden the context of CPE (usually in healthcare settings) into the community.
 The supervisor is Rev. A. Meigs Ross, M.Div. ’83, BCC, LCSW, formerly the Manager of Pastoral Care and Education at New-York Presbyterian Hospital and a psychotherapist in private practice.
 Rev. Ross works closely with Dr. Su Yon Pak to shape the curriculum.